 For photo purposes, the cuts are a little deeper than they need to be.
 Shallow scoring is what you’re looking for, just cutting through the tough red skin.
 Try not to cut into the juicy arils.

-Step 5: Place the pomegranate upside down (cut side down) in a bowl of cold water and leave it there for about 10 minutes
+You’ll want to place the cut pomegranate upside down (cut side down) in a bowl of cold water and leave it there for about 10 minutes

 Soaking helps to loosen the arils.

-Step 8.
-Remove seeds from water.
+Take the seeds out from the water.
 This is where your strainer comes in handy!

-Step 9.
 You can snack on pomegranate seeds right from the bowl or enjoy them in the fun recipes listed below.
+We also love them in nature’s cereal!
 Each pomegranate will yield approximately one cup of arils.

 Or just marvel over how seriously pretty these little jewels are!